 })

-So far, you’ve learned how to scrape e-commerce stores using Python.
-You also explored Oxylabs’ Web Scraper API and learned how to use it for scraping complex websites with ease.
-By using the techniques described in this article, you can perform large-scale web scraping on websites with bot protection and CAPTCHA.
+So far, you’ve learned how to scrape data from e-commerce website using Python.
+You also explored Oxylabs’ Web Scraper API and learned how to use it for web scraping e-commerce websites with ease.
+By using the techniques described in this article, you can perform large-scale web scraping for e-commerce on websites with bot protection and CAPTCHA.

 For e-commerce and product details data scraping, you’ll first need to pick a programming language you are most comfortable with.
 Python, Go, JavaScript, Ruby, and Elixir are popular programming languages with excellent support for large-scale e-commerce data scraping.
 After that, you’ll have to find the necessary tools and libraries available to help you extract data from the target website.
 You can learn the web scraping best practices here.